-If you’ve ever watched HGTV, you may be familiar with the phrase “curb appeal,” or the visual appearance of a house as it’s seen from the street.
-Updating your home’s curb appeal can work wonders for your house whether you’re attempting to sell it or if you just want to make it more attractive.
+If you’ve ever watched HGTV, you may be familiar with the phrase “curb appeal.”
+If you aren’t, it’s the visual appearance of a house as it’s seen from the street.
+Updating your home’s curb appeal can work wonders for your house, whether you’re attempting to sell it or if you just want to make it more attractive.
 Here are the top 6 budget-friendly ways that you can improve your home’s curb appeal in no time at all.

 #1 Focus on Your Front Entrance

 Your front entrance is essential to your curb appeal because the human eye is automatically drawn to the front door of any home’s exterior.
-So, give your front door a fresh coat of paint, add potted flowers or greenery right near your entrance or rent a power washer to make everything look new and fresh.
+So, give your front door a fresh coat of paint, and add potted flowers or greenery right near your entrance.
+Or rent a power washer to make everything look new and fresh.
 You shouldn’t underestimate your front entrance and the impression it can make on newcomers to your home.

 #2 Manicure Your Lawn

 Along the lines of potted flowers and greenery, your lawn can make a home go from overlooked to well-kept.
 Mow the lawn, pull the weeds, and freshen up your garden to add intense curb appeal.
-This can seem like a high-maintenance task if you leave it to a couple of weekends a year and allow it to build up.
-However, if you make it a regular occurrence to get out there and get your hands dirty, it doesn’t take that long or require that much effort to make everything look nice and smooth.
+This can seem like a high-maintenance task if you allow it to build up.
+Instead of only doing it a couple of weekends a year, make it a regular occurrence to get out there and get your hands dirty.
+It doesn’t take that long or require that much effort to make everything look nice and smooth.

 #3 Clean Your Windows